BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/EyePulse/index.md

 display.show(Image.DIAMOND)
 ```

-At this point, your program is ready to installed.
-However, please always make sure that your Neuro:Bit power is turned off since this may cause some issues later on.
+4. Post-Installation:

-After successfull installation of the program, within 3 seconds, please unplug the USB connector from the Micro:Bit.
-If you powered off the Neuro:Bit earlier, then there should be no LED lights displayed on the Micro:Bit screen.
+After a successful installation, within 3 seconds, unplug the USB connector from the Micro:Bit.
+If you turned off the Neuro:Bit earlier, there should be no LED lights displayed on the Micro:Bit screen.
-Also, make your your Neuro:Bit switch (on the back) is in "ECG" mode.
+Ensure that the Neuro:Bit switch (on the back) is in "ECG" mode.

 ## Begin Preprocessing ##
-Now, that your program is installed, it is time for preprocessing!!
+Now that your program is installed, it is time for preprocessing!

-PLEAZE READ ALL instructions before your begin.
+PLEASE READ ALL INSTRUCTIONS BEFORE YOU BEGIN.

-1. Turn on the Neuro:Bit
+1. Turn on the Neuro:Bit:

+2. Switch on the Neuro:Bit device.
+Ghost LED:
-2. Soon after, you will see GHOST LED appear on your screen
+Soon after powering on, you will see a GHOST LED appear on your screen.

+Heart LED:
-3. With in few seconds (deafault 3 to 5 seconds) the LED will change to HEART.
-Once you see the HEART, blink as usual.
+Within a few seconds (default is 3 to 5 seconds), the LED will change to a HEART.
+Once you see the HEART.
+Please blink as usual.

+Repeat Until Diamond LED:
-4. Repeat this until the DIAMOND LED appears on the screen.
+Continue blinking as usual until the DIAMOND LED appears on the screen.

 CAUTION:
-  Note that this process is curtial for accurate data aquisition happening later on.
-Therefore, while the program is running, please make sure your heads  are fixed and eyes focus on the center of screen ALL THE TIME.
+This process is crucial for accurate data acquisition later on.
+Therefore, while the program is running, please ensure that:

+Your head remains fixed.
+Your eyes stay focused on the center of the screen at all times.
+Following these steps carefully will help ensure the success of your eye blink detection project.

 ## Check Preprocessed Data ## :
-As explained previously, if you were not able to figure out the correct placement for red aligtor clips, this is where to check!!
+As explained previously, if you were not able to figure out the correct placement for the red alligator clips, this is where to check!

+1. Connect Neuro:Bit to Your Computer:
-  1. After the preprocessing, turn the power of Neuro:Bit off, then using USB cable, connect it with your local computer.
+After the preprocessing, turn off the power of the Neuro:Bit.
+Using a USB cable, connect the Neuro:Bit to your local computer.

+2. Open File Explorer:
-  2. Open the file explorer, then you should see new  drive call "MICROBIT".
+Open the file explorer on your computer.
+You should see a new drive named "MICROBIT".

+3. Navigate to MICROBIT Drive:
-  3. Naviate yourself to the MICROBIT drive, then you should now see a HTML file named, "MY_DATA"
+Navigate to the MICROBIT drive.
+You should see an HTML file named "MY_DATA".

-  4. Double click to open it, then click "Open Visual Preview"
+4. Open Visual Preview:
+Double-click the "MY_DATA" file to open it.
+Click on "Open Visual Preview".

+5 Compare Data:
-  5. Compare with figure below.
-Does the shape of greeen looks similar?
-If so, you are in good shape!!
-If not, flip your red aligator clips and try again!!
+Compare the displayed data with the figure below.
+Does the shape of the green line look similar?
+If so, you're in good shape!
+If not, flip your red alligator clips and try again.

+Troubleshooting:
-  6. If it is still not working, please check your electrode placement, aligator clips placement, Neuro:Bit switch (ECG mode) and try again.
+If it is still not working, please check:
+- Your electrode placement.
+- Alligator clips placement.
+- Neuro:Bit switch (ensure it's in ECG mode).

+Try again after making these adjustments.

 ## Prepare Real-Time Blink Aquisition ##
-Good job for making this far!!
-Now that you have good preprocessed data, it is time to move on to real-time blink  aquisiton!!
+Great job getting this far!
+Now that you have your preprocessed data ready, it's time to move on to real-time blink acquisition.

 BENEATH the program for preprocessing, paste the code below.